mseminatore/TeslaJS/README.md

 ## Vehicles Example

-With the OAuth token from a successful `login()` call you can query the vehicles for the account:
+With the OAuth token from a successful `login()` API call you can query the vehicles for the account:

 ```javascript